pji/life/README.rst

 ----------
 The following features are still planned to be implemented:

-*   Handle grids larger than the display area (windowing)
+*   (Done.)
+Handle grids larger than the display area (windowing)
-*   Terminate cells at the edge of the grid rather than letting them wrap.
+*   (Done.)
+Terminate cells at the edge of the grid rather than letting them wrap.
+*   (Done.)
+Allow wrap to be set as a command line argument.
+*   (Done.)
+Allow rules to be set by command line argument.
+*   Load a file from command line argument.
+*   Implement configuration screen.
 *   In Load, allow pattern list to wrap and page
 *   Handle window movement
 *   Allow editing movement by 10.
 *   Display current generation number.
-*   Implement configuration screen.
 *   Read RLE files.
-*   Look at more efficient algorithms for GoL. (bitpack?)
+*   Look at more efficient algorithms for GoL. (bitpack?, striding?)